kaada/please-play/README.md

 3. If you are not satisfied;

-    List the results and choose another one.
+    List the results, and choose another one.

     ```python pls.py 'wonder woman theme' -s```